MrKeveen/Sales-Analysis/README.md

 5. Top 10 products categories by quantities sold?
 6. Total orders by days of the week?
 7. Shipping company with the quantity shipped?
-8. City with Highest Revenue
+8. City with Highest Revenue?
-9. Salesperson with the highest Revenue
+9. Salesperson with the highest Revenue?

 ### Data Analysis
 Excel Pivot Table is used in the analysis.